Kirk3gaard/2023-basecalling-benchmarks/README.md

 sampling).
 The DNA was prepared for sequencing using the nanopore ligation sequencing kit (SQK-LSK114) and sequenced on a R10.4.1 nanopore MinION flowcell (FLO-MIN114) with the “400 bp/s” mode (5khz sampling).
+The DNA was prepared for sequencing using the nanopore ligation sequencing kit (SQK-LSK114) and sequenced on a R10.4.1 nanopore PromethION flowcell (FLO-PRO114HD) with the “400 bp/s” mode (5khz sampling).

 ### Basecalling